henriquesqs/rocketseat-nlw2/README.md

 - Download *expo* app from Play Store ou Apple Store;
 - Go to *mobile* folder;
 - Run the app by using `npm start` or `yarn start`.
 This shall starts *expo web DevTools*.
 Use your phone camera to scan the QR Code or connect your phone via adb to use the app on your cellphone.

+## Known issues
+- By default, running the server on Windows Subsystem for Linux (WSL) **WON'T** allow you to run the mobile application with server connection, only offline version.